Paduka Pattabhishekam

 Paduka Pattabhishekam is a 1945 Indian Telugu-language film directed and produced by Kadaru Nagabhushanam.

 Plot

 The story of the film is from the Hindu epic Ramayana.
-According to the father's wish Rama with Sita and Lakshmana goes to the forest.
-Bharata instead of becoming the crown king, as his mother's wish, goes to the forest and requests Rama to return to Ayodhya.
+According to his father's wish, Rama goes to the forest with Sita and Lakshmana.
+Bharata instead of becoming the crown king, as per his mother's wish, goes to the forest and requests Rama to return to Ayodhya.
 Refusing to disobey the orders of their father, he gives away his Padukas to Bharata.
 Taking them back to Ayodhya, he crowns them and rules the kingdom for 14 years.

 Remake

-It was remade in 1966, starring Kantha Rao (actor).
+It was remade in 1966, starring Kantha Rao.